vbudi000/oadp/velero-lab.md

     Make sure that you have the Restic backup completed as shown at the bottom of the output.

-4. Verify the backup result -
+4. Verify the backup result:

     - Go to the noobaa ui at `https://noobaa-mgmt-openshift-storage.apps.<CLUSTERNAME>.cp.fyre.ibm.com/`
     - Login with your OpenShift credential (it has been given access)